Details for the 2020 Summer Indigenous Institute will be coming soon.

-The Summer Indigenous Institute is a month-long pilot program for Indigenous students entering university.
-Launching in July, 2019, the program will be offered to students who have been accepted to Algoma University, Lakehead University, Laurentian University, and Nipissing University.
+The Summer Indigenous Institute is a month-long program for Indigenous students entering university.
+Launched in July, 2019, the program offers Indigenous students an academic transition to their undergraduate studies.
+The program is open to students who have been accepted to Nipissing University, Algoma University, Lakehead University, and Laurentian University.

-The program runs from July 8th to August 2nd, 2019, and will offer two introductory courses for credit.
-Students will be immersed in “on the land and from the land” learning opportunities over a four week period.
+The program runs for four weeks in July, and offers two introductory courses for credit.
+Students are immersed in “on the land and from the land” learning opportunities.
 The Summer Indigenous Institute focuses on learning skills necessary for undergraduate success, while also emphasizing cultural learning as a key to success for Indigenous students entering university.

-The short program will allow Indigenous students an advanced look at university life while also giving them a head start on their credits.
-The courses are taught by Indigenous faculty, and students will have access to upper year student mentors.
-Enji giigdoyang, the Office of Indigenous Initiatives will also offer academic and holistic support during the four weeks students are in the program.
+The short program allows Indigenous students an advanced look at university life while also giving them a head start on their credits.
+The courses are taught by Indigenous faculty, and students have access to upper year student mentors.
+Enji giigdoyang, the Office of Indigenous Initiatives also offers academic and holistic support while students are in the program.

 Students who have been accepted into the program will have the opportunity to stay in residence with their families.
-The program will cover the student’s meals, travel and accommodations, and students in the pilot program will be exempt from paying tuition for the two courses.
+The program will contribute to student meals, travel and accommodations, and students in the pilot program will be exempt from paying tuition for the two courses.

 For more information, contact: